anngineery/linux-driver/README.md

 first second
 ```

-# Areas of Improvments
+# Areas of Improvements
 - [ ] Extend the functionality as discussed in Limitation section
-- [ ] Wrtie a small bash script to automate build, log cleanup and insertion of module
+- [ ] Write a small bash script to automate build, log cleanup and insertion of module
 - [ ] Write a python test script
 - [ ] Improve the Makefile to optionally choose to compile in debug mode